ballerina-platform/module-ballerinax-aws.s3/src/amazons3/Module.md

 ```

 #### Ballerina Program to Create a new Bucket
-Create a new ballerina project and import the `ballerina/config` and `ballerina/http` module.
+Create a new Ballerina project and import the `ballerina/config` and `ballerina/http` module.

 ```ballerina
 import ballerina/config;